 Do I Need Vaccines for Laos?

-What is the Climate Like in Laos?
+What Is the Climate Like in Laos?

 Is the Food Safe in Laos?